The Grey Electorate

-Grey includes the South Australian House of Assembly electorates of Stuart, Flinders, Frome and Giles and part of Goyder.
+Grey includes the South Australian electorates of Flinders, Frome, Giles, Narungga and the majority of Stuart and part of Taylor

-Grey is one of 11 divisions in South Australia
+Grey is one of 10 seats in South Australia

-Grey covers an area of 904,881square kilometres which stretches from the bottom tip of the Yorke Peninsula in the south to the Anangu Pitjantjatjara Lands (APY Lands) reaching up to the Northern Territory and the Western Australia, Queensland and New South Wales borders.
-Grey is the fourth largest electorate in Australia.
+Grey covers an area of 908,595 square kilometres which stretches from the Gawler River south of Two Wells and the bottom tip of the Yorke Peninsula to the Anangu Pitjantjatjara Lands (APY Lands) reaching to the Northern Territory, Western Australia, Queensland and New South Wales borders.
+Grey is the third largest electorate in Australia.

 The cities of Whyalla, Port Pirie, Port Augusta and Port Lincoln are in the division.
-Towns stretch from Penong and Ceduna and include Coober Pedy, Marree, Oodnadatta, Marla and Innamincka in the far north, Jamestown and Eudunda in the Mid North and Maitland and Kadina on the Yorke Peninsula.
+Towns stretch from Penong and Ceduna to Coober Pedy, Marree, Oodnadatta, Marla and Innamincka in the far north, Jamestown and Eudunda in the Mid North, Maitland and Kadina on the Yorke Peninsula.
+The Clare Valley and areas extending to just south of Two Wells have recently been added to the electorate.

 The division was named after Sir George Grey (1812-1898), Governor of South Australia from 1841-1845.

-Products / Industries of the area - broad-acre agriculture and pastoral grazing (wheat, wool, sheep cattle etc), mining (copper, silver, iron ore, gold & uranium) heavy industry (lead smelting, steel making), fishing (Port Lincoln has the largest commercial fishing fleet in the southern hemisphere), oil, gas, opals, wines, aquaculture, forestry and salt.The People:
+Products and Industries of the area include broad-acre agriculture and pastoral grazing (wheat, wool, sheep cattle etc), mining (copper, silver, iron ore, gold & uranium) heavy industry (lead smelting, steel making), fishing (Port Lincoln has the largest commercial fishing fleet in the southern hemisphere), oil, gas, opals, wines, aquaculture, salt production and horticulture.